Alabama Crimson Tide men's basketball: Avery Johnson

 On April 5, 2015, Avery Johnson agreed to become Alabama's next head coach.
 The former NBA coach said he was attracted to the position because he perceived it as "a big challenge" in that Alabama is not a "perennial favorite" and has never won a championship before.
 Johnson's 2017–18 team finished with a 20–16 (8–10) record and was invited to the NCAA tournament.
 The next season, the Tide finished 18–16 (8–10) and Johnson was let go at the end of the campaign.

 Nate Oats

 On March 27, 2019, Nate Oats was named Alabama's next head coach.
 Oats was previously the coach for the Buffalo Bulls, and had led them to three NCAA tournament appearances in the past four years.
-After a 16–15 first season, Oats' second season brought Alabama the first SEC regular-season title since 2002 and the first tournament title since 1991.
+After a 16–15 record in his first season in 2019–20, Oats' second season brought Alabama the first SEC regular-season title since 2002 and the first SEC tournament title since 1991.
+The Tide were a No. 2 seed in the 2021 tournament, where they fell to UCLA in overtime in the Sweet Sixteen.
 Then in 2023, Oats coached Alabama to their second SEC regular season and tournament championship in three years.
-The Tide were a No. 2 seed in the 2021 tournament, where they fell to UCLA in overtime in the Sweet Sixteen, then returned as the No. 1 overall seed in the 2023 NCAA tournament.
+Alabama returned as the No. 1 overall seed in the 2023 NCAA tournament where they advanced to the Sweet Sixteen for the second time under Oats tenure before falling to San Diego State who advanced to the National Championship game.

+In 2024, Alabama once again made the NCAA tournament and advanced to their second Elite Eight in program history after defeating North Carolina in the Sweet Sixteen.
+Bama beat Clemson in the West Region finals to advance to the Final Four for the first time in program history.
+By the end of the 2024–25 season, Oats had led Alabama to two Sweet Sixteen finishes, one Elite Eight finish, and one Final Four, the most sustained runs of tournament success by the school.

 Oats also holds the best record against AP top 10 teams in Alabama history.